zowe/zowe-cli-tasks-plugin/README.md

 Checkout the [example](./example) directory for a more complete example.

+For reference and in-depth information, checkout the [config](./docs/config.md) documentation.

 # Building and Installing the Plugin from Source
 1. `npm install`
 2. `npm run build`